 The Yellow Top is considered a top-of-the-line battery for automobiles.
 It’s a high-performance battery that offers significantly better runtimes than most other automotive options.
 It comes with the SPIRALCELL design and plenty of power output, thanks to the low internal resistance.
-It’s a great option for most car models but also works well with specialty models and 4x4s too.
+It’s a great option for most car models, but also works well with specialty models and 4x4s, too.
 With this battery, you can also power up your truck, SUV or construction equipment.

 If you choose a YELLOWTOP Optima battery to use for personal applications, you can take advantage of the 36-month warranty.
 However, any YELLOWTOP battery sold for commercial use is only going to offer a 24-month warranty, thereby decreasing the value of what you spend.

 The Bluetop battery is made for the marine market and is a great battery to use in a boat due to the long discharging time.
-You will be able to push this battery harder than a standard option and it’s incredibly resistant to any vibration, ensuring a longer life.
+You will be able to push this battery harder than a standard option, and it’s incredibly resistant to any vibration, ensuring a longer life.

-The BLUETOP warranty continues to be a disappointment, just like we found with the rest of the lineup.
+The BLUETOP warranty continues to be a disappointment, just like I found with the rest of the lineup.
 If you are using the noncommercial battery, you can take advantage of a 24-month replacement warranty.
 Otherwise, all commercial applications reduce the battery warranty to just 12 months.

 How many years do Optima batteries last?

 The life expectancy of an Optima battery depends on the type of battery you choose and how it is used.
 However, you can expect an Optima battery to last between 4 to 6 years in normal use in a car.
-In cold climates you can expect it to last a little less.
+In cold climates, you can expect it to last a little less.

 How to charge an Optima Car Battery?

 How to charge your Optima battery depends on the model and whether it is AGM or not.
 There is no difference in the charging procedure between Optima and regular AGM batteries.
-Use a good car battery charger and always charge it as slowly as possible.
+Use a good car battery charger, and always charge it as slowly as possible.

 Where to buy an Optima Battery?